jyoti-1071/TIC_TAC_TOE/README.md

-# TIC_TAC_TOE
+# TIC_TAC_TOE Game
-Tic-tac-toe Game
-It is a simple game that we play in our day today life.
+Tic-Tac-Toe is a simple and fun game for 2 players, X and O. It is played on a 3x3 grid.
+Each player's goal is to make 3 in a row.
+Typically, X starts first, but in Gametable's Tabletop Tic Tac Toe, Player 1 starts first on the first game and Player 2 starts first on the next game.
+It is also called Noughts and Crosses.